abdulazezms/SpringBoot-JWT-and-Email-Verification-Token/README.md

 The API includes endpoints for user registration, login, and accessing protected resources.
 JWT tokens are used to authenticate and authorize users.
 The registration endpoint sends a verification email to the user's provided email address, which contains a unique link to complete the registration process.
 ## What you need to have
-All you need is a JDK (preferably JDK 17) and an IDE
+* JDK (preferably JDK 17)
+* MySQL database.
+You can instead use H2 DB after adding it to pom.xml and update the DB related info in application.yml

 ## Installation
 Clone the repo and navigate to the root directory: